chanharryhk/CarbonX-Token-Sale/README.md

 `cd CarbonX-Token-Sale`

-install dependencies
+### install dependencies
 `npm install`
 ## Usage
 `npm run start`

-to run the program on your default browser on `localhost:3000`
+will run the program on your default browser in `localhost:3000`
 ## Hosted
-Demo can be found at
+Demo can be found here

 [CarbonX Demo](http://carbonx-tokens.surge.sh/)